Homes in Encanto-Palmcroft Historic District run from 7th Avenue to 15th Avenue, and McDowell Road to the Encanto Park Golf Course.

 It was embarrassingly hysterical.
 But, when you cruise the neighborhood, you’ll see how easy it is to get pleasantly lost.

 Oh, The Streets Have Their Names – Palmcroft What?

 With street names like Palmcroft Way, Palmcroft Drive, Palmcroft SE, Palmcroft SW, Palmcroft NE, Palmcroft NW, and Coronado Road intertwining between all of the Palmcroft’s to boot.
 But, it’s a joyful way to lose your sense of direction as you will not be able to stop, stare and admire all the amazing architecture.

 Getting Around In Encanto Palmcroft, Getting Lost and Getting Home

-If you ever want to get pleasantly lost for fun, mosey on over to Encanto-Palmcroft with your dog.
-Just be sure to bring lots of water.
+So, if you ever want to get pleasantly lost for fun, mosey on over to Encanto-Palmcroft with your dog, just be sure to bring lots of water.

 Historic Districts Nearby Encanto-Palmcroft